ladybug-tools/radiance-folder-structure/radiance_folder/model/aperture_group/README.md

 ## Naming convention

 It is recommended that the `.rad` files be named with a standard convention as follows:
-`{aperture name}..{field name}..{state count}.rad`.
+`{aperture identifier}..{field name}..{state count}.rad`.
 For instance,
 `skylight..direct..000.rad` is the direct representation of skylight for state 0.

-Note that the `"name"` key in the JSONs is only used to provide a human-readable name for the state and it is not required.
-However, if it is provided, it is recommended that it start with an integer index for the state (eg. `0`, `1`, etc.) in order to make its position in the order of the states clearer.
+Note that the `"identifier"` key in the JSONs is only used to provide a human-readable identifier for the state.
+It is recommended that it start with an integer index for the state (eg. `0`, `1`, etc.) in order to make its position in the order of the states clearer.